Sooke Region Multi-Belief Initiative

 “Drawing people together to build a community that is a haven of unity”

-One bright possibility discussed at the District of Sooke’s Healthy Communities Summit in May, 2016 was the creation of a Sooke multi-belief group comprised of local leaders and individuals from all walks of the inner life – religious, spiritual, philosophical and secular humanist included.
+One among many bright possibilities discussed at the District of Sooke’s Healthy Communities Summit in May, 2016 was the creation of a Sooke multi-belief group comprised of individuals from all walks of the inner life – religious, spiritual, philosophical and secular humanist included.
 Not to be confused with traditional multi-faith organizations that exist elsewhere, the group would be as inclusive of all residents in the Sooke region as possible.
-Effectively, anyone who subscribed to the Golden Rule would be welcome to participate.
+Effectively, anyone who believed in the basic human values of decency, kindness and mutual respect (i.e, the Golden Rule as recognized by all faiths — see examples from source texts here) would be welcome to participate.

 Working group meetings continued throughout 2017.
 As a starting point, the group collaborated on a statement of SRMBI principles and strategic objectives that has been dubbed the “Quest.”
 (Download a copy here: Quest – SRMBI)

 Effective January, 2018, the working group features (in alphabetical order by first name) Bruce Hegerat, Don Brown, Eric (Hum) Anderson, Jeff Bateman, Koshin Sifu Moonfist, Mark Ziegler, Michael Tacon, Phil Rossner and Troi Leonard.
-New recruits are most welcome.
-For further information, please email Transition Sooke.
+New recruits are most welcome; please email Transition Sooke with your interest.

 We recognize our shared humanity and our shared homeland, the planet earth.
 Together we promote understanding, acceptance and common ethical and moral values to develop the Sooke region community as a haven of peace, wellbeing and caring for each other and our physical environment.